jentery/mdia200v3/index.md

 *Brightspace*: I'll use the course Brightspace to:

-* Circulate a class announcement each *Monday* to help you plan for what's next,
+* Circulate a class announcement each week (usually on Mondays) to help you plan for what's next,
 * Share weekly handouts, my slides, and any primary sources we study in class,
 * Point you to resources available online,
 * Accept all your assignments (please don't submit anything to me by email), and